nestordemeure/shaman/shaman/tools/shaman_profiler/readme.md

 This bug appears to have been fixed somewhere before gdb-7.11.1.

 ## Potential improvements

+The debugging could stop early if the program is unable to set the breakpoint properly.

 The debugging process could be redone by calling the `libunwind` library directly from Shaman which would clean-up the code and drastically improve performances.